 Manuscript Preparation Guidelines

-Authors are STRONGLY advised to prepare the manuscript as per the following guidelines otherwise it will delay the publication and possible rejection as well.
+Authors are STRONGLY advised to prepare the manuscript as per the following guidelines & TEMPLATE otherwise it will delay the publication and possible rejection as well.

 Submit two files during submission.
 (1) Main article text where all author details are removed.
 Also, remove the section of the author's contribution in this main text file.
 (2) Author Details file that contains full names (remove prefixes like Dr, Prof, Mr, Miss) of all co-authors, affiliation with country, and email of all co-authors.
 Add the author's contribution to this file.